-The project, also known as the Bicol Agri-Water Project (BAWP) seeks to improve water security thus, enhancing agricultural development under climate variability and change.
-With Php 61.5 million funding ($1.5 million) support from USAID, the project is implemented by the University of the Philippines Los Banos Foundation, Inc. for five (5) years, starting in September 2012.
+The project, also known as the Bicol Agri-Water Project (BAWP) will run for five years to address these challenges by improving the management of irrigation water.
+With Php 61.5 million funding ($1.5 million) from USAID, BAWP is being implemented by the University of the Philippines Los Baños Foundation, Inc. to achieve the following outcomes:

-At the farm level, BAWP conducts activities that increase the knowledge and skills of farmers on climate change adaptation strategies, primarily through Climate Field Schools; demonstrate climate risk resilient agricultural technologies; and establish small scale irrigation systems.
+At the farm level, BAWP conducts activities that increase the knowledge and skills of farmers to integrate climate change adaptation in farming to improve harvests.
+It conducts climate field schools, demonstrates climate resilient agricultural technologies, and establishes small scale irrigation systems.

-BAWP strengthens climate risk resilient water governance capacities by analyzing the policy and institutional landscape of the study watersheds, conducting training activities on policy analysis and policy advocacy, and supporting the preparation of local ordinances and sub-watershed level agreements.
+BAWP strengthens capacity for climate-resilient water governance by analyzing the policy and institutional landscape of the study watersheds, conducting training activities on policy analysis and advocacy, and supporting the preparation of local ordinances and sub-watershed level agreements.

-These activities are done in partnership with International Research Institute for Climate and Society-Columbia University, USA, Department of Agriculture-Regional Field Unit 5, Bicol University College of Agriculture and Forestry, Central Bicol State University of Agriculture, Provincial Governments of Albay, and Camarines Sur, Municipal Governments of Buhi and Nabua, Camarines Sur and Municipal Government of Polangui, Albay, Department of Environment and Natural Resources Region 5, National Irrigation Administration Region 5, National Power Corporation Region 5, Philippine Atmospheric, Geophysical & Astronomical Services Administration Region 5, University of the Philippines Los Baños, Irrigators’ Associations in Quinale A and Buhi-Barit Watersheds.
+BAWP’s activities are done in partnership with International Research Institute for Climate and Society of Columbia University; the Department of Agriculture-Regional Field Office 5; Bicol University College of Agriculture and Forestry; Central Bicol State University of Agriculture; Provincial Governments of Albay and Camarines Sur; the Municipal Governments of Buhi and Nabua, Camarines Sur and Polangui, Albay; Department of Environment and Natural Resources Region 5; National Irrigation Administration Region 5; National Power Corporation Region 5; Philippine Atmospheric, Geophysical & Astronomical Services Administration Region 5; University of the Philippines Los Baños; Irrigators’ Associations in Quinale A; and Buhi-Barit Watersheds.

 Enhance climate change adaptation for food security in the Bicol region.